SAKryukov/web-presentation/article/article.md

     enable: false
 }

-{title}Web Presentation, an Application in a Single File
+{title}Web Presentation, an Application in a Single File, now with Video

 [*Sergey A Kryukov*](https://www.SAKryukov.org){.author}

 A cross-platform replacement for all those office presentation applications in a single file

 *Who needs presentations created with boring bulky office presentation packages not always available for all systems?
 All you need is a Web browser and a set of vector/pixel images.
-With a solution in just one HTML/CSS/JavaScript file, you have all the features people use in presentations.*
+With a solution in just one HTML/CSS/JavaScript file, you have all the features people use in presentations.
+Since v.2, in addition to graphics and animated graphics, video elements can be added and controlled from the presentation frames.*

 [Live demo](http://www.sakryukov.org/software/GitHub.live/web-presentation/demo)